All of the following is true. It is not, however, necessarily useful.

 Harry would have felt bad, offering up such blatantly false hope.
 But it was a victimless crime; in fact, it actually neatly tidied up a number of open problems.
 First and foremost, he was now free to permanently close the true Box of Orden, which he did as soon as he was certain the Professor was safely inside the replacement.
-From a utilitarian perspective, Harry needed to ensure that the Professor be occupied, kept interested, lest he start to make trouble in his restlessness.
+From a utilitarian perspective, Harry needed to ensure that the Professor was occupied, kept interested, lest he start to make trouble in his restlessness.
 And from a humanitarian perspective, Harry wanted to ensure that the Professor was happy.

 In theory, a thousand monkeys hammering away at typewriters for an infinitely long period of time would eventually recreate the entire works of Shakespeare.
 And in theory, a singularly brilliant Dark Lord hammering away at a keyboard for an infinite period of time would eventually create a fully functional, friendly artificial general intelligence.